donaldboulton/publiuslogic/src/pages/privacy/index.md

 I make money on this website through affiliate programs.
 If you click an affiliate link or ad banner and buy the product, you help support this website because I'll get a percentage of that sale.

-Currently Michael Rose is affiliate for Amazon and Google AdSense.

 Donald Boulton and this [publiuslogic.com](https://publiuslogic.com) Website is a Affiliate for Google AdSense.

 What this means for you: